csalcedo001/eda_string_index/README.md

 ./generate_baseline_data <search_path>
 ```

 which receives the search path from which files are chosen.
 Baseline datasets capture files with four types of extensions: .pdf, .mp3, .jpg and .cpp.
-These can then be given as input to the executable that tests the trie.
+These files are saved in data/data and can then be given as input to the executable that tests the trie.

 ## Testing